 Developer: Turn 10 Studios | Publisher: Microsoft Game Studios | Metascore: 92

 In my opinion, Forza Horizon 4 is one of the best arcade racing games of all time.
 The graphics are phenomenal, the scenic open-world environment is designed after an amalgamation of Edinburgh and the Lake District, which are home to some of the best driving roads in the UK.
-Like most Forza games, the choice of cars is enormous and each has its own unique set of customisation options, however new to Forza Horizon 4 were body kits modelled after their real-life equivalents, such as Liberty Walk Nissan GTR's and RWB Porsches.
+Like most Forza games, the choice of cars is enormous and each has its own unique set of customisation options, however new to Forza Horizon 4 were body kits modeled after their real-life equivalents, such as Liberty Walk Nissan GTR's and RWB Porsches.

 The game was hit with some negativity upon its release though, multiplayer racing was solely team-based, so you couldn't take a victory for yourself and your victory was based solely at the mercy of how well your term performed in the race, which, you guessed it, invited lots of trolling.

-Another wave of controversy came after the game's second expansion, which announced a partnership with LEGO where players could blast around a re-modelled environment styled after the world-famous LEGO Speed Champions in LEGO-fied versions of real-life cars, like the McLaren Senna - the game's cover car.
+Another wave of controversy came after the game's second expansion, which announced a partnership with LEGO where players could blast around a re-modeled environment styled after the world-famous LEGO Speed Champions in LEGO-fied versions of real-life cars, like the McLaren Senna - the game's cover car.
 This DLC was criticised by hardcore fans of the series as being childish, however, the previous Horizon game's Hotwheels DLC was hit with a similar controversy, but ended up being praised for its creativity and outright fun.

 Developer: Psygnosis | Publisher: Psygnosis | Metascore: 93

-The second generation of the Wipeout series brought about the release of Wipeout XL with improved graphics, a smoother, less blocky experience and much more variety; the title eventually sold over a million copies and would carry on the Wipeout bloodline
+The second generation of the Wipeout series brought about the release of Wipeout XL with improved graphics, a smoother, less blocky experience, and much more variety; the title eventually sold over a million copies and would carry on the Wipeout bloodline

 Critics praised the game for being "an improvement in nearly every way over the original, which was arguably the best racing game previously made for the PlayStation" but also noted that the game's soundtrack was also incredibly well put together, featuring songs from the Chemical Brothers, The Prodigy and Underworld.

 If you're thinking the critics are wrong in saying that Wipeout XL was the best PS1 racing game - keep in mind that this was released two years before the first-ever Gran Turismo game.
-The premise of the game is anti-gravity racing, so the vehicles used are futuristically styled, a bit like the pod racers in Star Wars: Episode 1 - The Phantom Menace and the aim is to simply beat the competition - whether that's AI or your friend playing co-op.
+The premise of the game is anti-gravity racing, so the vehicles used are futuristically styled, a bit like the pod racers in Star Wars: Episode 1 - The Phantom Menace, and the aim is to simply beat the competition - whether that's AI or your friend playing co-op.